 • Touch the top or bottom of the touch ring to set each item, such as "Mod Value".
-For more information, see "To change the Modulation settings" (page EN-78).
+For more information, see "To change the Modulation settings" (page EN-71).

-- The "CONTROL" screen can also be displayed by pressing the CONTROL button while touching the FUNCTION button instead of steps 1 and 2 above. - When "Control Assign" is set to "Portamento", the duration of the portamento can be changed using the knob.
-Assign "Portamento Time" as the function of the knob.
-For details, see "Changing the Function Assigned to a Knob" (page EN-73).
+- The "CONTROL" screen can also be displayed by pressing the CONTROL button while touching the FUNCTION button instead of steps 1 and 2 above. - For the portamento time setting when "Control Assign" is set to "Portamento", see "Specifying the Portamento Time" (page EN-71).